 We're on LIVE now with the Talkin' Ball crew over on Comcast SportsNet.
 Got questions?
 NBA?
 Ducks?
 Beavers?
 NFL?
 Post them in the comments!

-Boston is now 13-7 at home this season.
+The Pistons are now 18-12 at home this season.

 Radio: Rip City Radio 620